Jun Tea – Blueberry & lime

 When doing your second fermentation there is really only one step:

-Combine your mature jun from a previous batch, blueberries and lime into a large glass bottle, put the lid on and leave to ferment.
+Combine your mature jun from a previous batch, with blueberries and lime into a large glass bottle, put the lid on and leave to ferment.
 So simple!

 Jun tea second fermentPin